iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/enrichment.rst

   peopleGroups = <comma-separated list of people groups>

-``peopleGroups`` is a comma-separated list of ids of people groups (defined in the :ref:`people_group_section` section in the study config), indicating which people groups to be used by enrichment tool.
+``peopleGroups`` is a comma-separated list of ids of people groups (defined in :ref:`people_group_section`), indicating which people groups to be used by enrichment tool.

 defaultBackgroundModel
 ______________________